-Maria Svensson is a dance artist with a passion for communication and creating safe spaces for people from all walks of life to experience the magic that is dance.
-She does this as a dancer, performer, choreographer, early years artist, teacher, facilitator, artistic director, curator and listener.
+Maria Svensson is a dance artist with a passion for communication and creating a safe space for people from all walks of life to experience the magic that is dance.
+She does this as a dancer, performer, choreographer, early years artist, teacher and producer.

 Maria works mainly with improvisation and an approach called ‘Poetic Movement’ which she has gathered from Echo Echo Dance Theatre Company.
 ‘Poetic Movement’ takes the perspective that dance has a similar relation to our everyday movement in the same way that the poetic use of language has to our normal, everyday speech.
 An interest in ‘people not bodies’ and the processes by which we can create and understand meaning is at the core of the practice.
-Maria uses this approach in all areas of her work which provides a huge deal of empathy and a deeper understanding of humanity.
+Maria uses this approach in all areas of her work.